 15. Stop once every hour for 10 minutes even if you don't think you need a rest.

 16. You should never hike on an empty stomach.
 Be sure to eat before, during and after your hike.

 17. Make sure your snacks are filled with carbohydrates and salt.
 The carbs will give you energy while the salts keep your electrolytes in check.

 18. Always carry your trash with you.
 Don’t leave litter on the trail.

 19. Drink before you are thirsty.
 For every hour of hiking, plan to drink half a quart to a quart of water.

 Tips to Finish Your Hike

 22. Plan to end your hike before sundown.
-If you do end up hiking in the dark, bring a flashlight with extra batteries.
+If you do end up hiking in the dark, bring a flashlight with extra batteries or a headlamp.